 RAYMOND A. HEISING was presented the Armstrong Medal by the Radio Club of America at its 44th annual banquet, in recognition of his many notable contributions.
-He was an station can transmit simultaneous- work with AM, or amplitude modly two or three different programs ulation, radio.
-AM stations broadon a single channel under a new cast in the so-called standard band transmission system announced between 550 and 1,600 kilocycles. yesterday by Dr. Edwin H. Armstrong, Professor of Electrical En- have played a major role in shapgineering at Columbia University ing the technical course of modern and inventor of FM radio.
+He was an yesterday by Dr. Edwin H. Armand inventor of FM radio.

-FM Inventor Improves His System, Putting 3 Programs on Single Wave would tune his FM set once as at music program, a popular music present and receive the first pro- program and a news program. gram.
+FM Inventor Improves His System, Putting 3 Programs on Single Wave present and receive the first pro-program and a news program. gram.
 Then he could flip a switch Flip the switch again and he would much advertising," he observed. receive a third program.